Wet Hot American Summer: Ten Years Later

-Wet Hot American Summer: Ten Years Later is a satirical comedy streaming television miniseries set in 1991 in a summer camp and New York City.
+Wet Hot American Summer: Ten Years Later is an American satirical comedy television miniseries set in 1991 in a summer camp and New York City.

 Created by David Wain and Michael Showalter and directed by Wain, the Netflix series is part of the Wet Hot American Summer franchise, following Wain's 2001 film Wet Hot American Summer and the 2015 prequel television series Wet Hot American Summer: First Day of Camp.
 The series consists of eight episodes, and was released on August 4, 2017.

 Showalter cited St. Elmo's Fire, Singles, and The Big Chill as inspirations.

-Cast
+Cast and characters

 Returning cast from the film (in alphabetical order)

 The following cast members reprised their roles from Wet Hot American Summer: